iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

 10 kHz, including ultrasonic frequencies, costly and of limited benefit.

-- **Unsuitability of RMS Sensors:** In simple RMS sensors, fault signals will be masked by process noise, making them ineffective for vibratory feeders except for the most obvious late-stage catastrophic failures.
+- **Unsuitability of RMS Sensors:** In simple RMS sensors, fault signals will be masked by process noise, making them ineffective for vibratory screens except for the most obvious late-stage catastrophic failures.

 ---